At Renison University College, you can take the leap and build connections to a worldwide community of Japanese language and culture enthusiasts!

 + One-time administration fee: $30.00 CAD

-NOTE: the administration fee only applies to students that are studying a non-credit language at Renison for the first time.
-Students that have previously taken a non-credit language and culture course at Renison do not have to submit this fee again.
+NOTE: the administration fee only applies to students that are taking a non-credit language course or Renison Institute of Ministry course for the first time.
+Students that have previously taken a non-credit language and culture course or Renison Institute of Ministry course do not have to submit this fee again.

 Cancellation, Withdrawal, and Refund Policy

-- If a course is cancelled, the one-time administration fee and tuition will be refunded to students in full or they may defer their registration to a future term.
+- If a course is cancelled, the one-time administration fee and tuition will be refunded to students in full or they may defer their registration to the next term (deferrals can be made once).

 - The one-time administration fee of $30.00 CAD is non-refundable unless the course is cancelled.